 Phil has been described as “the consummate trusted advisor,” who is “very practical and determined to get the deal closed,” and who “consistently excels at solving client’s complex problems.”
 Phil routinely taps into a broad network of middle market contacts to help clients source new transaction opportunities, identify sources of capital, hire key employees and engage other key service providers from investment bankers to accountants.
 Phil believes that: “as lawyers we have to do a lot more than just provide excellent service and work; we need to understand our client’s business and find ways to add value to their business.”

 At Nixon Peabody, Phil has served in many prior leadership roles, including chair of the Business Department and on the firm’s Management Committee.
 Phil currently leads the firm’s nationally acclaimed Private Equity and Family Office practice group.
 This is a dynamic and experienced group comprised of private equity lawyers around the firm, ranging in skills from fund formation, to transactions, to representing portfolio companies, to resolving claims among investors.

 Phil is a frequent lecturer and presenter on the latest trends in mergers and acquisitions, business strategies and issues most important to family offices, CEOs, CFOs and general counsel.
 Deeply committed to our community, Phil and his wife Julie started a new charity in the spring of 2017 to benefit our veterans called Swim With A Mission.
 So far, they have already raised over $1.3 million to benefit a number of veteran-focused organizations, including the Navy SEALs Museum (Ft.
 Pierce, FL), Veterans Count (NH), The Fallen Patriots, Harbor Homes and The Bridge House Veterans Homeless Shelter.
-Phil also serves as president of the Board of the Granite State Children’s Alliance, which attends to child victims of abuse.
+Phil is the immediate past president of the Board of the Granite State Children’s Alliance, which attends to child victims of abuse.
 Phil is also a member of the East Coast National UDT-Navy SEAL Museum Advisory Board.
 He is a former member of a number of boards, including, the Derryfield School, the YMCA and Junior Achievement.
 In 2015, Phil co-founded a de novo bank called Primary Bank, a full-service community bank located in Bedford, NH, and currently serves on the board.